The Creative Programmer

 How do you write software that needs to perform perfectly a decade from now as it hurtles by an unexplored planet at thirty thousand miles per hour?
 Welcome to the world — er, universe :) — of interplanetary spacecraft flight software, where “launching” your software takes on a whole new meaning.
 Cosmic rays, constrained memory, execution time limits, and billions of miles between maintainer and program are a few of the challenges we’ll explore in this talk.

 Before running the New Horizons spacecraft as a flight controller for the first-ever reconnaissance of Pluto and Charon, Katie wrote flight software for that spacecraft and one of the scientific instruments aboard a Mercury orbiter.
-She loves practicing the Way of Tea and mucking about in caves.
+They love practicing the Way of Tea and mucking about in caves.

 The tales of the cursed operating systems textbook!